MicrosoftDocs/fabric-docs/docs/data-engineering/load-data-lakehouse.md

 ### Notebook code

 You can use available Spark libraries to connect to a data source directly, load data to data frame and then save it in a Lakehouse.
-This is the most open way to land data in the Lakehouse that is fully managed by the user code.
+This is the most open way to load data in the Lakehouse that is fully managed by the user code.

 ### Copy tool in pipelines

-The Copy tool is a highly scalable Data Integration solution that allows you to connect to different data sources and land the data either in original format or convert it to a delta table.
+The Copy tool is a highly scalable Data Integration solution that allows you to connect to different data sources and load the data either in original format or convert it to a delta table.
 Copy tool is a part of pipelines activities that can be orchestrated in multiple ways, such as scheduling or triggering based on event.

-## Considerations when choosing approach to land data
+## Considerations when choosing approach to load data

 | **Use case** | **Recommendation** |
 |---|---|